 The CCHR Story

-Starting in 1978, CCHR played an integral role in bringing DST to the attention of the media and legislators and in supporting the DST victims.
-Over the next decade, many Australian media did their own investigations and that substantiated CCHR’s allegations and to support their own stories—The Sydney Morning Herald, The Age, The Sun, Sun Herald, The Australian, Daily Telegraph, Daily Mirror, “60 Minutes,” among them.
+Beginning in 1978, CCHR played an integral role in bringing DST to the attention of the media and legislators and in supporting the DST victims.
+Over the next decade, many Australian media did their own investigations that substantiated CCHR’s allegations and to support their own stories—The Sydney Morning Herald, The Age, The Sun, Sun Herald, The Australian, Daily Telegraph, Daily Mirror, “60 Minutes,” among them.

 The Royal Australian and New Zealand College of Psychiatrists’ (RANZCP) book, Mind Menders, said that the vast amount of media that appeared against Chelmsford and Ward 10B was “likely to be known to the average person in the street in Australia, if not perhaps in New Zealand.”
 It had a “serious effect on the image of psychiatry,” the College wrote.